shiruken/hackintosh/README.md

 ### Install Clover Theme

-The easiest way to download and install third-party Clover themes is using [Clover Theme Manager](https://www.insanelymac.com/forum/topic/302674-clover-theme-manager/).
+The easiest way to download and install third-party Clover themes is using the [Clover app](https://www.insanelymac.com/forum/topic/341047-cloverapp-testing/).

-1. Launch the application and enter your password when prompted to mount the EFI partition of `Macintosh SSD`.
+1. Launch the application and mount the EFI partition of `Macintosh SSD`.
+2. Swap to the second tab (film strip icon) and click `Manager` to open the Theme Manager.
-2. Click the `Install` button on the list of available themes to download the theme to your `EFI/CLOVER/themes/` directory.
-3. Select the theme to use during boot via the drop-down menu or manually entering the name in the `Theme` field on the `GUI` section of Clover Configurator.
+3. Click the `Install` button to download a theme to the `EFI/CLOVER/themes/` directory.
+4. Enter the desired theme name in the `Theme` field on the `GUI` section of Clover Configurator.

 ![Clover Theme Manager](Screenshots/Post_Theme.png)